CBP Memorandum for Returning Residents- Maybe no Need for an SB-1 Visa!

 - Travelers in possession of a valid, unexpired SB-1 visa in their passport may be boarded without additional documentation.

 Airlines should not be determining admissibility of a travel outside the parameters of the document requirements.

+This memorandum is still available for people to use but we do not know for how long.
+CBP is trying to get back to normal processing so individuals should consider their options very carefully.
 For more information or to discuss the options for you or your loved one stranded abroad please contact an experience US Immigration Professional.